aryangupta005/Detection-of-ARP-Poisoning-and-Promiscuous-Mode/README.md

 - `promiscs(e1)`: Checks if a device on the network is operating in promiscuous mode.
 - `get_macs(ip)`: Sends a packet to detect devices operating in promiscuous mode.

-## 📸 Screenshots

-> Screenshots will be added soon.

 ## 🤝 Acknowledgements